We've independently reviewed this article to make sure it's as accurate as we can make it.

 Read on to learn how to solve the problem!

-Unlike traditional ovens, which work through convection, microwave ovens heat food through electromagnetic waves which are known as microwaves.
+Unlike traditional ovens, which work through convection, microwave ovens heat food through electromagnetic waves, known as microwaves.

 Most of the time, these are perfectly safe.
 However, in certain situations, these electromagnetic waves can turn into electricity.
-That’s when you start to see sparks in the microwave.
+That’s when you start getting sparks in the microwave.

 Never put metal in the microwave!
-You’ve probably heard that before, but you may not know why.
-Well, metal and electromagnetic waves don’t get along well.
+Metal and electromagnetic waves don’t get along well.

-When metal goes into the microwave, it creates sparks – lots of them.
+When metal goes into the microwave, it creates many sparks.
 The electromagnetic waves get turned back into electricity, causing a serious light show.

 If your microwave is sparking when it runs, the most likely reason is that there’s metal inside.
 You may have left your spoon in your coffee or some tin foil on your leftovers.
 Even a small scrap of steel wool left after cleaning can lead to sparking.